DragonMeme/logging-bot-main/CODE_OF_CONDUCT.md

 3.)
 Only code that has the required intended functionality completed may be pushed in to the intended repository.

 Users may only push working code to a non-default branch.
-Changes to master branch should only happen when the branch has optimized code and ready to be merged in to by another branch.
+Changes of code to the master branch should only happen when the requested branch has the optimized and working code and ready to be merged in to master.